Precision-Agriculture/scarecro/README.md

 The system object is the main "brain" of the SCARECRO system.
 It is responsible for:
 * Initializing itself with the proper functionality it is configured for.
 This includes:
     * Ensuring proper inheritance on all configurations
-    * Ensuring keyword substituion on all configurations
+    * Ensuring keyword substitution on all configurations
     * Ensuring source code exists for all configurations
 * Scheduling all system behavior, including:
     * All carrier sending/receiving functions, at the proper duration, or linked to the proper trigger